alozie/afndev/install/readme.md

     * `git push acquia -f`
   1. Enable TravisCI for your project.

 ## Project Removal

 If you wish to remove a project, it is best to follow these steps:

   1. Destroy the VM (run `vagrant destroy` from the `box` directory)
   1. Remove project files (run `sudo rm -rf /path/to/project`)

-## Explore what you have

-Read "Exploring project template"

-## Under the hood

-If you're interested in modifying the installer and contributing

-The installer for Project Template uses an implementation of Symfony's console component.
-Salient files for the installation process include:

-* _src/ProjectTemplate/Installer/Installer.php_
-* composer.json
-* bin/project-template-installer
-* bin/project-template-installer.php